Redth/EggsToGo/README.md

-Eggs To Go
+Eggs-To-Go
 ==========

-Eggs To Go is a Xamarin Cross Platform mobile library for implementing Easter Egg gestures!
+Eggs-To-Go is a Xamarin Cross Platform mobile library for implementing Easter Egg gestures!

 Features
 --------